tkiat/my-writings-public/blog/software/firmware/coreboot-customize-grub.md

 git diff > my-grub-conf
 ```

 Now go to the coreboot repository.
-Select GRUB as payload and compile coreboot.
-This will create the GRUB-related folder.
-Move the diff file to that folder and apply it.
+Select GRUB as payload and compile coreboot. coreboot will fetch the GRUB repository somewhere inside its root directory in the process.
+At the end of the compilation, move the diff file to the fetched GRUB folder and apply it.

 ```
 git apply my-grub-conf